mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.3/installing/index.md

     sudo make base
     ```

-1. Use `add-stub-universe.sh` script to add to the Universe the JSON definitions obtained in [Obtaining package artifacts](/mesosphere/dcos/services/edge-lb/1.3/installing/#obtaining-package-artifacts) section.
+1. Use `add-stub-universe.sh` script to add to the Universe the JSON definitions during the [Obtaining package artifacts](/mesosphere/dcos/services/edge-lb/1.3/installing/#obtaining-package-artifacts) step.
 Each run of the `add-stub-universe.sh` script will process the JSON file, generate the necessary JSON and Mustache files, and add them to `stub-repo/packages/<X>/<packagename>`.

 ```bash
 bash add-stub-universe.sh -j stub-universe-edgelb.json